 Set and get hyperparameters in scikit-learn#

-The process of learning a predictive model is driven by a set of internal parameters and a set of training data.
-These internal parameters are called hyperparameters and are specific for each family of models.
-In addition, a specific set of hyperparameters are optimal for a specific dataset and thus they need to be optimized.
+Recall that hyperparameters refer to the parameters that control the learning process of a predictive model and are specific for each family of models.
+In addition, the optimal set of hyperparameters is specific to each dataset and thus they always need to be optimized.

 They should not be confused with the fitted parameters, resulting from the training.
 These fitted parameters are recognizable in scikit-learn because they are spelled with a final underscore _, for instance model.coef_.

-We will start by loading the adult census dataset and only use the numerical features.
+We start by loading the adult census dataset and only use the numerical features.

 import pandas as pd